-Tennessee at 225: Highlights from the Collection, is a self-guided tour within the Museum’s galleries and an online exhibition, showcasing 100 artifacts from the Museum’s collection across five key themes—Art, Community, Innovation, Service, and Transformation.
+Tennessee at 225: Highlights from the Collection is a self-guided tour within the Museum’s galleries and an online exhibition, showcasing 100 artifacts from the Museum’s collection across five key themes—Art, Community, Innovation, Service, and Transformation.
 Together, they tell an expansive story about Tennessee, from its First Peoples to the present day.
-The self-guided tour and online exhibition coincides with the 225th anniversary of Tennessee's Statehood, which commences on June 1, 2021.
+The self-guided tour (which ran from June 1, 2021 - May 30, 2022) and online exhibition (which remains ongoing) coincided with the 225th anniversary of Tennessee's Statehood. — Annabeth Hayes and Brigette Jones, Curators

 COMMUNITY represents the groups of people who created spaces for themselves based on shared beliefs, ideas, and backgrounds.

 INNOVATION offers opportunities to learn about Tennesseans who have used their skills to achieve progress in knowledge, trades, and technology.